This post may contain affiliate links. Please read our disclosure policy.

 I have written out the most important parts of this recipe in a step-by-step sequence of images along with the instructions for the Barbecue Neckbones.
 You can find the full sequence of instruction in the recipe card below.

-1. In a large bowl, add your pork neckbones.
+1. In a large bowl, add your raw pork neckbones.
 Rinse them in cold water.
 Rub and massage them to wash away blood or any bone dust.

 2. Pour the water off and fill the bowl with fresh water.
-Add white distilled vinegar.
+Add white distilled white vinegar.
 Set aside to soak for at least 20mins.
 (This will allow any remaining blood to be pulled out)

 4. Pour melted bacon grease all over neckbones.